atet/raspberrypi/README.md

 Cannot access micro SD card `boot` drive after OS image burn | Mount the newly created "`boot`" drive in Windows Disk Management, instructions here: [Mounting `boot` Drive in Windows Disk Management](#mounting-boot-drive-in-windows-disk-management)
 Reformatted micro SD card's free space is **less** than before | Multiple partitions may exist on card from a previous OS burn; proceed to burn image with Rufus again and Rufus will automatically erase all partitions on the SD card
 Cannot find Pi's IP address | _Did the Pi actually connect to your WiFi network successfully?_ Go back and verify `wpa_supplicant.conf` or confirm you have permission to connect new devices to your network<br><br>You can also verify connection status and the assigned IP address by connecting to the Pi _locally_: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)
+`Permission denied` while attempting to log into Pi | Make sure you login as the user "`pi`", i.e. "`ssh pi@<PI'S IP ADDRESS>`"
 `git` will not download the Craft files | `git` will not download files if there is already a directory with the name "`Craft`", if you previously performed the `git` step and needed to redo it, you must first delete the existing "`Craft`" directory with:<br><br>`$ rm -rf ~/Craft`
+Craft client closes when attempting to log into multiplayer server | Craft server program must be running on the Raspberry Pi server
 Player camera slowly looks up automatically | Bug?
 I had this issue when the game is maximized to fullscreen or the window was expanded outside the limits of the screen; just play windowed if this happens
 "`Only logged in users are allowed to build`": Cannot make changes to multiplayer world | In order to make changes to your multiplayer world, you must register for a free Craft account on the author's website, see: [DEFUNCT: Registering a Craft Account](#defunct-registering-a-craft-account)